Title: Promotion of youth employment in fragile settings

 The training builds on ILO’s experience in the promotion and implementation of youth employment strategies and programmes in disaster and conflict-affected situations.

 The course is structured in three parts.
 Initially, participants review the ILO’s framework to promote employment and decent work for peace and resilience.
 The second part focuses on practical experiences for the promotion of youth employment in situations of disaster and conflict.
 Finally, participants envision how to apply what learnt in their specific contexts.

-The course is designed for policy makers and development practitioners working in contexts affected by fragility, conflict or disaster, with an interest in policies and strategies to promote youth employment and the creation of decent jobs for youth.
+The course is designed for policy makers and development practitioners working in contexts of disaster and affected by fragility with an interest in policies and strategies to promote youth employment and the creation of decent jobs for youth.